alexismuller/busoc-dev-www/content/projects/ulisse.md

                 <tr>
                     <th>Discipline</th>
                     <td>

                             Knowledge management

                     </td>
                 </tr>
                 <tr>
                     <th>Platform</th>
                     <td>

                             International Space Station

                     </td>
                 </tr>
             </tbody>
         </table>

 SUVIM was a Belgian Institute for Space Aeronomy (IASB-BIRA) network of stations measuring UV solar radiation with several instruments at each station.
-The network produced several UV radiation group at IASB-BIRA and provided UV indexes and solar irradiances at the stations in quasi-real time. heThe project intended to distribute all the original data obtained since 1993 in the frame of the ULISSE metadata.
+The network produced several UV radiation group at IASB-BIRA and provided UV indexes and solar irradiances at the stations in quasi-real time.
+The project intended to distribute all the original data obtained since 1993 in the frame of the ULISSE metadata.
-The network consisted currently of six stations with a complement of instruments at each station.
+The network consisted of six stations with a complement of instruments at each station.

 See also
 ================

 [PERICLES] (/projects/pericles/)